salvaMsanchez/CloudiaBot/README.md

 You can run CloudiaBot from a Google Colab notebook.
 It is an easy way to deploy the chatbot.

 ⚡️ Click on [CloudiaBot on Google Colab notebook](https://colab.research.google.com/drive/1xkPeFEhGWXebaObnJw19QZ44ePtNB0NE?usp=sharing) and follow the steps indicated in the notebook to initialise the conversation with CloudiaBot 🤖

+🆘 The code has not been updated since September 2022, it may be outdated, especially the parts that use web scraping 🆘

 ## License
 [MIT](https://github.com/salvaMsanchez/CloudiaBot/blob/master/LICENSE)